 Getting a fibromyalgia diagnosis?

 My G.P. referred me to the rheumatologist at the hospital.
 They did a few tests to rule out some other conditions and then diagnosed me with fibromyalgia and chronic fatigue.
+A diagnosis meant I knew what was wrong but it doesn’t make it go away, does it?!

-My fibromyalgia and weight gain
+My weight gain

 Fibromyalgia can really start to have an effect on your mental health.
 I was depressed and morbidly obese on the body mass index at the same time.